gowildchild/Existenz/README.md

-# The Birth of Human Rights and Existential Survival in Mathematical Form
+# The Birth of Human Rights and Existential Survival in Mathematical Formd

 *Modified:* 2026-08-15 | *Created in Public:* 2026-06-20
 *Research Project Proposal:* PROJECT EXISTENZ  v0.76h